Skip to main content

 Growing demand for electricity is another challenge.
 Efficiency improvements over the last 5 to 10 years have enabled consumption to remain relatively flat, but changes like growing adoption of EVs could soon change that.
 The National Renewable Energy Lab estimates that EV charging loads will increase the kilowatt hours delivered by the grid 20% to 40% between now and 2050.5 The net impact of these changes is an increased load on the power grid, all while we are working to move 60% of our energy generation away from fossil fuels.

 Hitachi is committed to sustainability and to reducing GHG emissions.
-With technologies developed by Hitachi ABB Power Grids, we are already implementing solutions that will make a sustainable power grid a reality.
+Grid modernization technology has become essential for meeting the ever-increasing demand for electricity and efficiently integrating carbon-neutral energy sources into the power grid.
+With technologies developed by Hitachi Energy, we are already implementing solutions that will make a sustainable power grid a reality.

-For example, Hitachi ABB Power Grids has collaborated with governments and private companies worldwide on several projects using high-voltage direct current (HVDC) technology.
+For example, Hitachi Energy has collaborated with governments and private companies worldwide on several projects using high-voltage direct current (HVDC) technology.
 HVDC is a highly cost-efficient and sustainable method for transmitting large amounts of electricity over long distances.
+As a key enabler in the future energy system based on renewables and interconnecting grids, HVDC transmission technology truly enables modernization and resilience for smarter, greener power grids.
 Research suggests that a nationwide HVDC network built to support wind and solar resources could reduce carbon emissions by as much as 80% by 2030, without increasing electricity costs for consumers.6

-Another way Hitachi ABB Power Grids is working to address transmission capacity is to upgrade regional AC transmission systems with Flexible Alternating Current Transmission Systems (FACTS).
+Another way Hitachi Energy is working to address transmission capacity is to upgrade regional AC transmission systems with Flexible Alternating Current Transmission Systems (FACTS).
 FACTS are power quality and grid stabilization devices that can be integrated into existing AC transmission systems to increase power transfer capability, stability, and control.

 In addition to maximizing and stabilizing the grid itself, power companies and industries will need to monitor the condition and health of assets.
-Hitachi ABB Power Grids has developed technology that measures performance and delivers diagnostics on everything from generation equipment to assets such as transformers.
-This technology enables organizations to enhance their understanding of power flow, loading, asset health, costs, and how to optimize the generation mix to achieve emissions goals in the most cost-effective manner.
+Hitachi Energy has developed technology that measures performance and delivers diagnostics on everything from generation equipment to assets such as transformers.
+This data-driven energy asset management technology enables organizations to enhance their understanding of power flow, loading, asset health, costs, and how to optimize the generation mix to achieve emissions goals in the most cost-effective manner.

-Vice President, Market Development and Innovation, North America, Hitachi ABB Power Grids
+Vice President, Market Development and Innovation, North America, Hitachi Energy

 Gary has extensive experience leading utility network control software development, marketing, sales, and business development, as well as smart grid and grid modernization innovation and strategic initiatives.
 He is a member of the GridWise Alliance Technical Council (past board member), the Department of Commerce Renewable Energy and Energy Efficiency Advisory Committee, and the Department of Energy ADMS Steering Committee.
 He holds BS and ME degrees in electric power engineering from Rensselaer Polytechnic Institute and an MBA from the Tepper School of Business at Carnegie Mellon University.
 He is a registered professional engineer and an IEEE senior member, has coauthored a transmission and distribution planning book, and has written numerous technical papers and articles.